ibm-cloud-docs/vpc/hub-spoke-planning.md

 Review the following limitations before you configure DNS sharing for VPE gateways:
 {: shortdesc}

-* The DNS-Hub VPC and DNS-Shared VPCs must be in the same region.
-There is no support for DNS-Shared VPCs in a remote region.
+* The DNS hub VPC and DNS-shared VPCs must be in the same region.
+There is no support for DNS-shared VPCs in a remote region.
 * VPEs on the DNS hub VPC will always be shared with their associated DNS-shared VPCs.
 You must configure all VPEs on the DNS hub with `allow_dns_resolution` enabled before the VPC can be enabled as a DNS hub.
 * IBM does not manage or control on-prem DNS servers.
 It is the customer's responsibility to configure them to point at the hub and spoke custom resolver appropriately.
 * When the hub VPC has DNS resolution bindings to DNS-shared VPCs, you cannot disable it as a DNS hub or delete the VPC.